FBE NOVEMBER Newsletter

 I am still accepting pictures for our Military Wall of Honor bulletin board.
 There is no deadline.
 As pictures and information come in, I will add them to the bulletin board.
 Please don’t send huge pictures so we have room for all of the ones that come in.
 I will return the picture to you at the end of the year.

 Remember to help us with boxtops for education.
 There will still be some of the “clip and send” boxtops, but these are being phased out.
 Please don’t send the “scan your receipt” ones.
 For us to get credit for these, you need to download the boxtops for education app and scan your receipt.
 It is really very easy.

 I still have a few science display boards in limited colors for $4.00.

 Positive Behavior Support by Mrs. Cristan, Assistant Principal

 Flour Bluff Elementary has many exciting learning opportunities that students participate in around the school.
 This includes classes in the science lab, library, computer labs, music room, counselor’s corner, and gym.

-In order to get to these different places, the students are in the halls during various times throughout the day.
-We ask them to follow the same four core expectations from Positive Behavior Interventions and Support (PBIS) in the hallway as we do in all other areas of the school.
+In order to get to these different places, we ask them to follow the same four core expectations from Positive Behavior Interventions and Support (PBIS) in the hallway as we do in all other areas of the school:

 1. Follow Directions – Listen and follow instructions the first time given